CPSC-1517/CPSC-1517.github.io/manuscript/html/overview.md

 Browsers may be forgiving in interpreting HTML, but co-workers and employers are not. ***That*** is the reason for following guidelines when writing HTML.
 Everytime you write code, you are creating something that *someone* (perhaps *you*) is going to have to maintain over time.
 As Harold Abelson has said,

-> "Programs must be written for people to read, and only incidentally for machines to execute." <cite>Harold Abelson, Structure and Interpretation of Computer Programs</cite>
+> "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson, "Structure and Interpretation of Computer Programs"